Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 Priority

-To give certain tickets priority, it may be necessary in certain cases to adjust the routing priority.
-This allows aligning the ticket processing process to individual requirements.
-The higher the priority, the faster a ticket is assigned to an agent at the same deadline and can be processed preferentially.
+To prioritize tickets with certain tags, it may be necessary in certain cases to adjust the routing priority.
+This allows the ticket processing process to be tailored to individual requirements.

-Routing Relevance
+Routing relevance

-Routing Relevance
+Routing relevance

-Test Cases
+Test cases

-Test Cases
+Test cases